nus-cs2103-AY2021S1/ip/docs/README.md

 Examples: `event Meeting /at 2020-09-09 1400hrs` Adds a task called 'Meeting at 9 Sep 2020 1400hrs' to your task list.

 ### Listing all tasks `list`
-Shows a list of all tasks in the task list.
+Shows a list of all tasks in the task list.source

 Format: `list`